Combination locks

 These players in the UIC Chess Club are really into chess, but their attitude is completely different from mine.
 When I got into chess, I felt impelled to learn everything possible about the game.
 I learned the history of chess, the important chess players, the terminology, and the classic chess openings.
 As I played the last two Tuesdays, I tried to remember some of the terminology, but no one knew any of it–or even seemed remotely interested in learning terms like rank, row, file, or column.

-One player asked advice of another and I never heard anyone talk about “control the center” or “castle early.”
+One player asked advice of another, and I never heard anyone talk about “control the center” or “castle early.”
 This was like culture shock to me.
-Later, a few players discussed the merits of learning book openings and the general consensus was that learning openings wasn’t necessary to become a great player.
+Later, a few players discussed the merits of learning book openings, and the consensus was that learning openings wasn’t necessary to become a talented player.
 I was so rusty that I lost most of my games.
 I was surprised that I won any games at all.
 I would inadvertently give away pieces or set myself up for a knight fork.
 When I was playing chess, I used to open P-K4; now it’s E4.
 This will take some getting used to.
 My biggest surprise came when I had to take back a move because I was in check.
 No one says, “Check!” when they check your king.
 I’m so rusty that I didn’t realize that I was in check.

 Well, I improved when I returned the next Tuesday.
-I try to be realistic try to evaluate just how well I played when I was high school.
+I try to be realistic and try to evaluate just how well I played when I was in high school.
 Even back then I made bad moves or gave up pieces.
 But I’m sure I will improve with a little more practice.

 Well, last night I played chess again at the UIC Chess Club.
 It was my first time in about thirty years playing at a chess club.
 Yes, I was a bit rusty.
 And no, my moves didn’t suddenly come back to me.
 But I’m glad I went.
 I need some sort of intellectual stimulus to exercise my mind.
 I mean I go running to exercise my body, so I want my mind to be healthy, too.
-I actually enjoyed playing chess last night.
+I enjoyed playing chess last night.
 I was easily the oldest one in the room.
 But I got along well with everyone there.
-I plan on playing chess every Tuesday from now on.
+I plan to play chess every Tuesday from now on.
 But I’m promising myself not to get too involved with chess so that it becomes an obsession.
 That’s why I haven’t played chess for years.
 I’m afraid to become addicted to it–again!

 I’m talking about the little cartoon that you see in the newspaper comic section.
 You know, the one with little cartoon couple that illustrate some aspect of love.
 I saw it today, but I didn’t even read it.
 I just kind of stared at the picture because I recalled the very first time I became aware of the cartoon way back when I was still in high school.
-All the girls used to like reading it.
-Some of them even clipped out the ones that they especially liked.
+All the girls loved reading it.
+Some of them even clipped out the ones that they especially loved.
 I was your typical teenage boy who didn’t pay much attention to those cartoons.
 But then one day, I met Maria Pardo …

 At Gage Park High School, I met a lot of interesting people that I still remember to this day.
 I’m still friends with many of them.
 Instead of staying in the assembly hall for the study period, I used to go to the library because I loved reading magazines or whatever book caught my interest.
 I never actually studied for any of my classes.
 I used to read U.S. News and World Report cover to cover.
 Occasionally, I talked to the librarian.